fdanilogamu/fdanilogamu.github.io/docs/superna.md

 <br>
 ## Team
 <br>
-Leading a small team of two people working on the documentation rebuild.
+Leading a team of two people working on the documentation rebuild.
 <br>
 <br>
 ## Challenges